piebro/pixel-logic-patterns/README.md

 ## Contributing

 Contributions to this project are welcome.
 Feel free to report bugs, suggest ideas, or create merge requests.
+If you have cool example you can add them to the function lists [here](https://github.com/piebro/pixel-logic-patterns/blob/main/index.html#L68).

 ## Developing